tdelhaise/box/ANDROID.md

 CI (Build-Only, Minimal)
 - Workflow includes a job that sets up the Android NDK and compiles `BoxCoreMinimal` for `arm64-v8a` to validate cross-builds.
+ - The job also builds the JNI wrapper (`boxjni`) to validate linking.